ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

 Between HW6 and this HW, I fixed an issue that caused the table view to display _very small_ renderings of the photos saved for a particular location.
 The photos are now rendered in a reasonable size.
-This fixed also results in the table view displaying the date on which the photo was added.
+This fix also results in the table view displaying the date on which the photo was added.